HomeSustainabilitySocialHuman Capital Management

 2 Encouragement of male employees to take childcare leave, etc. ・Operation of employment continuity support portal site that systematically introduces internal systems

-・Call on employees eligible for childcare leave, etc., to take it
+・Encouraging employees eligible for childcare leave to take it

 Formulating general business owner action plans